-I’m writing this on Thursday night, and I’m scheduled to be on the Today Show tomorrow (Friday) around 7:40 a.m.
-I’ll be talking about my new ebook, What the Most Successful People Do Before Breakfast.
-If you’re here because you saw the segment, welcome!
-My ebook is a short guide to making over your mornings — and life.
-It is av… read more »
+I'm writing this on Thursday night, and I'm scheduled to be on the Today Show tomorrow (Friday) around 7:40 a.m.
+I'll be talking about my new ebook, What the Most Successful People Do Before Breakfast.
+If you're here because you saw the segment, welcome!
+My ebook is a short guide to making over your mornings -- and life.
+It is available in all major e-reader form… read more »

 I recently read Sally Koslow’s new book, Slouching Toward Adulthood: Observations from the Not-So-Empty Nest.
 In it, Koslow chronicles, from a baby boomer perspective, all that is weird about what she calls “adultescents.”
 These are generally defined as people ages 22-35.
 Much of the laments will be familiar: people flit from job to job.
 They flit… read more »